 "It’s possible, and most likely probable, that the Queen’s at Gleneagles is the best golf course under 6,000 yards.
 Not just in Scotland but anywhere.
 Yet don’t be fooled into thinking this is a short layout which can be overpowered or that it’s a fiddly little thing lacking any real substance."

-Top 20 Under 6,000 Yard Golf Courses of Great Britain
+Top 20 Under 6,000 Yard Golf Courses of the United Kingdom

 The golf ball is travelling too far.
 As a direct result golf courses are getting longer and subsequently rounds are taking up too much time.